 Virtual power plants (VPP) could also become more common with low-cost batteries.
 A VPP uses a smart control system to link distributed energy resources in homes and businesses, aggregating their total capacity to mimic a centralized power plant.

 - For example, a VPP can aggregate 20,000 solar power systems with batteries, each with a rated power of 10 kW and rated storage of 15 kWh.

 - This will result in 200 MW and 300,000 kWh of total capacity.

 Electric vehicles also have the potential to be used as a distributed energy resource.
 Each EV carries a high-performance battery, which could be connected to a VPP when the vehicle is parked and plugged.
 This is still an experimental concept, but it could expand the total storage capacity connected to the grid in residential, commercial, and industrial buildings.

 Renewable energy and batteries can also be combined into microgrids in large facilities with several buildings.
 A microgrid uses generation and storage resources, connected by a small-scale power grid that is owned by the same facility.
 This microgrid can connect to the local power company to purchase electricity, but it can also operate by itself.

-Low-cost batteries can make buildings less dependent on the power grid, while reducing their energy costs and carbon emissions.
+Low-cost batteries can make buildings less dependent on the power grid while reducing their energy costs and carbon emissions.
 They can also be used in microgrid and virtual power plant projects, where they complement renewable generation.
-Battery systems can also help building owners who are subject to emissions reduction targets, such as the NYC Green New Deal, which mandates emission cuts starting from 2024.
+Battery systems can also help building owners who are subject to emissions reduction targets, such as the NYC Green New Deal, which mandates emission cuts starting in 2024.